yuwen-c/dieta/README.md

 </div>

 - A user without records (without finishing first time calculation) want to download his record.
 Pop up a modal of "No calorie record" or "No activity or exercise record".
-- Set modal component and context component seperately.
+- Set modal component and content component seperately.
 Pass content to modal as children so that the modal component is reusable.

-### Bilingual by react-i18next
+### Bilingual by react-i18next - internationalization

 <div align="center">
   <img src="example/react-i18next_200percent_pad20.png" alt="react i18next chart" width="600px" />